Murders of Andrew Bagby and Zachary Turner: Murder and investigation

 On 4 November 2001, Turner made a total of three phone calls to Bagby's residence in Latrobe.
 At approximately 1:00 p.m. local time, Turner embarked on a 16-hour, 1523 km drive to Latrobe with her gun and ammunition inside a gun box in her Toyota RAV4.
 In the early morning of 5 November 2001, she confronted Bagby at his residence, located across the street from his practice.
 Bagby arrived at work in an "agitated" state and told Simpson about her appearance but dismissed Simpson's advice to not meet with her in private; Bagby subsequently promised to visit Simpson's house after talking to Turner that evening, but he never showed up.
 Turner later drove home and left a message on Bagby's answering machine.

 The following morning, Bagby's body was found in a day-use parking lot at Keystone State Park in Derry Township, Pennsylvania.
 He had been shot five times in the face, the chest, the buttocks, and the back of the head with CCI .22 bullets.
 Acting on statements by Simpson and others, the Pennsylvania State Police contacted Turner.
 Despite her claim to have been in bed sick on 5 November, cell phone and Internet records showed that she had made cross-country calls both to and from Latrobe, accessed eBay and Hotmail from Bagby's home computer, and used his home phone to call in sick.
 When confronted with this evidence, Turner claimed that she met with Bagby at Keystone State Park but that he put the gun in his trunk.
-Turner alternately told her shooting instructor that her gun had been stolen.
+However, Turner told her shooting instructor that her gun had been stolen.

 Investigators interviewed Turner's shooting instructor, who explained that her handgun ejected live rounds during lessons; this was consistent with an unspent round recovered near Bagby's body.
 Later, a Derry resident reported having seen Bagby's Toyota Corolla parked next to Turner's RAV4 ten minutes after Bagby made his last phone call to Simpson and the Corolla parked alone the following morning.
 The lot number on a box of condoms found in Turner's Council Bluffs apartment matched a box purchased by Bagby in Latrobe on the night of the break-up.
 Also in Turner's apartment were MapQuest printouts for road directions to Latrobe.
-Despite the evidence gathered, Turner had fled the country by the time authorities obtained a warrant for her arrest.
+Turner had fled the country by the time authorities obtained a warrant for her arrest.